w3c-social/activitypump/README.md

 Many extensions to ActivityPub are proposed and discussed as part of the [Fediverse Enhancement Proposals](https://codeberg.org/fediverse/fep) process.
 This process is not formally part of the W3C, but it is a useful way to discuss and develop extensions to ActivityPub.

+Some backwards-compatible changes cannot be implemented as extensions.
+They require a new version of the core document; see below for how that process works.
+Examples include:

+- Loosening behavioural requirements
+- Deprecating existing properties or behaviours

 ### Non-backwards-compatible changes

 Non-backwards-compatible changes to the specification require chartering a new working group at the W3C.
 It also requires making changes in dozens of ActivityPub implementations and tens of thousands of running servers.
 This is a lot of work and is not done lightly.